Where Are Our Sisters Today?

 S. Pat Dittmeier (Cincinnati, Ohio) has provided deep listening, encouragement, guidance and support to students and clients throughout her 30 years as a Sister of Charity.
 In her current role at IKRON, S. Pat is a clinical supervisor as well as has her own individual counseling list of clients and is also responsible for IKRON’s Getting Out of Depression group.

-S. Andrea Koverman (Anapra, Mexico) is the curriculum coordinator/educator for Proyecto Santo Niño, the clinic was established in 2003 by the Sisters of Charity to serve children with special needs and their families.
-S. Andrea is currently working on building partnerships in Juarez, Mexico and the U.S. to broaden the clinic’s services to include an accredited school program that is inclusive of but not limited to children with special needs.
+S. Andrea Koverman (Anapra, Mexico) is the curriculum coordinator/educator for Proyecto Santa Niño, the clinic was established in 2003 by the Sisters of Charity to serve children with special needs and their families.
+S. Andrea is currently working on building partnerships in Juarez, Mexico and the U.S. to broaden the clinic’s services to include an accredited school program that is inclusiive of but not limited to children with special needs.

 S. Louise Lears (Washington, D.C.) is a staff member for the Franciscan Action Network’s DC office.
 FAN is recognized for its advocacy efforts within core issues related to peace making, care for creation, poverty and human rights.
 In her volunteer role as director of creation care advocacy, S. Louise keeps herself updated on the many facets of care for creation, the relevant issues and how we can act.